279th Infantry Regiment (United States): New separate lineage

-Former elements of the 180th Infantry in northeastern Oklahoma reorganized and federally recognized 20 September 1946 as the 279th Infantry, with headquarters at Okmulgee (former elements of the 180th Infantry in southeastern Oklahoma reorganized as the 180th Infantry – hereafter a separate lineage.)
+Former elements of the 180th Infantry in northeastern Oklahoma were reorganized and federally recognized on 20 September 1946 as the 279th Infantry, with headquarters at Okmulgee.
+Former elements of the 180th Infantry in southeastern Oklahoma were reorganized as the 180th Infantry – hereafter a separate lineage.

 Ordered into active federal service 1 September 1950 at home stations.

 (279th Infantry [NGUS] organized and federally recognized 30 October 1952 with headquarters at Okmulgee.)

 Released 30 April 1954 from active federal service and reverted to state control; federal recognition concurrently withdrawn from the 279th Infantry (NGUS).

 Reorganized 1 May 1959 as a parent regiment under the Combat Arms Regimental System to consist of the 1st Battle Group, an element of the 45th Infantry Division.

 Reorganized 1 April 1963 to consist of the 1st and 2d Battalions, elements of the 45th Infantry Division.

 Reorganized 1 February 1968 to consist of the 1st Battalion, an element of the 45th Infantry Brigade.

 Withdrawn 1 May 1989 from the Combat Arms Regimental System and reorganized under the United States Army Regimental System.

 Reorganized 1 November 2005 to consist of the 1st Battalion, an element of the 45th Infantry Brigade.

 (1st Battalion ordered into active federal service 20 January 2004 at home stations; released from active federal service 17 July 2005 and reverted to state control.)

 Redesignated 1 October 2005 as the 279th Infantry Regiment.

 (1st Battalion ordered into active federal service 19 October 2007 at home stations.)

 Converted and redesignated 1 September 2008 as the 279th Cavalry Regiment.

 (1st Squadron released from active federal service 21 November 2008 and reverted to state control.)

 Converted and redesignated 1 December 2008 as the 279th Infantry Regiment.

 (1st Battalion ordered into active federal service 31 March 2011 at home stations; released from active federal service 3 May 2012 and reverted to state control.)